-If the bottle must be mounted parallel to the axles of the vehicle (sideways), the valve handle and label must be angled at approximately 45° toward the front of the vehicle (Figure 3D).
+If the bottle must be mounted parallel to the axles of the vehicle (sideways), the label must be angled at approximately 45° toward the front of the vehicle (Figure 3D).
 This orientation will position the siphon tube toward the rear of the bottle.